 - Go through their tagged feeds to find similar users to like and follow.

-To learn more about selling your art on POD websites, check out my detailed post on the subject!
+To learn more about selling your art through print on demand websites, check out my Skillshare class!

 - How to Grow your Instagram Art Account